EOSIO/eosio-explorer/help.md

 * Typescript - [Download & Install typescript](https://www.typescriptlang.org/#download-links)

 ### Cloning The GitHub Repository
-The recommended way to get MEAN.js is to use git to directly clone the MEAN.JS repository:
+The recommended way to get eosio-toppings is to use git to directly clone the eosio-toppings repository:

 ```bash
 $ git clone https://github.com/EOSIO/eosio-toppings/ eosio-toppings
 ```

-This will clone the latest version of the MEAN.JS repository to a **meanjs** folder.
+This will clone the latest version of the eosio-toppings repository to a **eosio-toppings** folder.

 ### Downloading The Repository Zip File
 Another way to use the eosio-toppings is to download a zip copy from the [master branch on GitHub](https://github.com/EOSIO/eosio-toppings/archive/master.zip).
 You can also do this using the `wget` command: